Below are the answers to some common questions.

 Option 1: All students back in school

-If we are allowed to open our doors to all students, we will be sure to follow all of the recommendations from the Minnesota Department of Health and MDE.
-Students will be seated as far apart as possible, and may be required to wear masks.
+When we are allowed to open our doors to all students, we will be sure to follow all of the recommendations from the Minnesota Department of Health and MDE.
+Students will be seated as far apart as possible, and will be required to wear masks.
 We will implement multiple lunch times to minimize the size of the groups eating at one time.
-Desks and tables will be disinfected frequently.
+Desks and tables will be disinfected between classes, and common areas will be disinfected frequently.
+Click here to read the full In-Person Learning Plan.

 Option 2: Hybrid Learning Model

-In the event that all of our students are not allowed to occupy the building at the same time, we have developed a hybrid model where students will attend school for partial days or alternating days, with online learning during the time spent at home.
+In the event that all of our students are not allowed to occupy the building at the same time, we have developed a hybrid model where students will be divided into two groups, and will attend school two days per week, with online learning during the time spent at home.
+Click here to read the full Hybrid Learning Plan.

 Option 3: Distance Learning Continues

 In the event that we must begin the school year with distance learning, we will be using a plan similar to our spring Distance Learning Plan.
-Students will be required to check in every day, but will also be expected at a weekly video meeting.
-Offline alternatives will be provided.
+Students will be required to check in every day, but will also be expected to join a weekly video meeting.
+Offline alternatives will be provided to students/families who prefer to learn offline due to connectivity issues or other reasons.
+Click here to read the full Distance Learning Plan.

 What is a Charter School?